-This course is ideal for school or college students who are interested in photography or might wish to use photography as part of their studies.
+The course is ideal for school or college students who are interested in photography or who might wish to use photography as part of their studies.

-Studio experience is not necessary, but an understanding of Photoshop will be useful (but not essential).
+Analogue (film) photography experience is not necessary and an understanding of Photoshop or editing skills is useful but not essential.

 What will you gain?

-At the end of the course you will be able to demonstrate that you are competent in photographing and editing your work.
+By the end of the course, you’ll be able to demonstrate that you’re competent in photography and editing your work.

-You will also have a set of images to enhance your portfolio.
+You’ll also have a set of images and photo zine to enhance your portfolio.